 Many firms also have growth or change objectives and a desire to develop in pursuit of goals.
 Development is the action of driving change plans.
 Development acts on staff skills, knowledge and confidence.
 It’s a mix of training and increased responsibilities.
 Development must be planned.

 TimelessTime consultants have designed and implemented organisation-wide training and development in both large and small firms.

 Here are some of the issues.

 Planning Training Interventions

 New skills and knowledge are implied in the firm’s strategy.

 They’re what’s required to move the firm from present to some future state.
 This performance gap must be quantified.
-Then training and development activities to bridge the gap over time can be defined.
+Then training and development activities can be defined to bridge the gap over time.
 Performance appraisal and staff development review are essential elements.

 Many managers lament the poor effectiveness of most training.
 Training transfer is the measure of how inclined trainees are to implement new competencies in their workplace.
 Key tools must be employed before and after training, during training and once the trainee returns to their job.
 TimelessTime understands training transfer.